 The barriers to active listening are costing leaders more than they realize.
 Missed information, disengaged teams, repeated misunderstandings, and eroded trust all trace back to a single root cause: leaders who are physically present in a conversation but not genuinely listening to it.

 Truly listening to another person is the foundation of real communication.
-It is also a skill that has to be developed deliberately.
+It is also a skill that requires deliberate development.
 Most leaders never receive meaningful training in active listening, which means their efforts to communicate better are often built on a fundamentally flawed foundation.
+After more than 30 years working with executives and leadership teams across every major industry, I have seen the same barriers to active listening show up repeatedly regardless of seniority, industry, or organizational size.

 Why Active Listening Is a Leadership Performance Issue